Arts and Culture

 Public Works staff and a local quilter took over six months to bring the piece to life with their great talents.
 Massanutten Military Academy graciously allowed the Town to place the piece on their property and Virginia Tourism supported the project with advertising and a grant that provided partial funding of the project.

 Visitors are encouraged visit the sculpture and snap photos to "share the love" on any social media platform.

 #loveva #discoverwoodstockva #woodstockartstock #visitshencova

-PAC-man at Jane's Garden (August 2015)
+PAC-Man at Jane's Garden

-In 2014, the Town of Woodstock established a small garden to celebrate past Enhancement Coordinator, Jane Beasley, for her hard work and dedication in the beautification and improvement of the Town.
+In 2014, the Town of Woodstock established a small garden to celebrate first Enhancement Coordinator, Jane Beasley, for her hard work and dedication in the beautification and improvement of the Town.
 Affectionately named Jane’s Garden, the project flanks Old Valley Pike on the South end of the historic downtown district.
 The Town thanks local telecommunications company, Shentel, for allowing the creation of this garden on their property.

 To increase its beauty, the Town of Woodstock placed a statue in Jane’s Garden.
 The theme of the piece at this location is meant to "Capture the Valley" and PAC-Man was chosen because he/she represents people who long ago settled in our beautiful Shenandoah Valley.
 In the words of PAC-Man’s talented sculptor, Craig Gray, "He is symbolic of the travelers who walked across our country to ’capture’ better places to live, work, and raise families.
 He could be about life and our experiences... the sharp edges rounded as we make our journey."